HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 INP measures the time between a user interaction and the next frame render.
 It is important to emphasize that the next frame render refers to the render opportunity rather than actual visual UI changes.

 For an origin to receive a “good” INP score, at least 75% of all sessions need an INP score of 200ms or less.
 The INP score is the slowest or near-slowest interaction time for all interactions on the page.
-See [Details on how INP is calculated](https://web.dev/articles/inp#good-score) for more information.
+See <a hreflang="en" href="https://web.dev/articles/inp#good-score">Details on how INP is calculated</a> for more information.

 {{ figure_markup(
   image="interaction-to-next-paint",